McConnell, other Republicans split with Trump on peaceful transfer of power | Politics

 McConnell, other Republicans split with Trump on peaceful transfer of power

-U.S. Senate Majority Leader Mitch McConnell and other top Republicans on Thursday repudiated President Donald Trump's refusal to commit to a peaceful transfer of power and assured American voters that November's election outcome will be accepted.
-Trump declined to embrace a peaceful transfer on Wednesday in response to a reporter's question, and said he expected his upcoming election battle with Democrat Joe Biden to be settled by the Supreme Court.
+U.S. Senate Majority Leader Mitch McConnell and other top Republicans on Thursday repudiated President Donald Trump's refusal to commit to a peaceful transfer of power, assuring American voters the lawmakers would accept the outcome of November's election.
+Trump declined to embrace a peaceful transfer on Wednesday in response to a reporter's question and said he expected his upcoming election battle with Democrat Joe Biden to be settled by the Supreme Court.

 Democrats accused Trump of threatening American democracy and further politicizing his upcoming choice to replace the late Supreme Court Justice Ruth Bader Ginsburg by suggesting the yet-to-be named nominee would intervene in the election's outcome.
 Republicans invoked the guarantees of the U.S. Constitution, but did not openly condemn Trump.

 "The winner of the November 3rd election will be inaugurated on January 20th.
 There will be an orderly transition just as there has been every four years since 1792," McConnell wrote in a tweet.
-Representative Liz Cheney, who leads the House of Representatives Republican Conference, wrote on Twitter: "The peaceful transfer of power is enshrined in our Constitution and fundamental to the survival of our Republic.
-America's leaders swear an oath to the Constitution.
-We will uphold that oath."
+McConnell was joined by fellow Republicans, including Senators Marco Rubio and Mitt Romney and Representative Liz Cheney, who leads the House of Representatives Republican Conference.

 Only one U.S. presidential election, the 2000 contest between Republican George W. Bush and Democrat Al Gore, has had its outcome determined by the Supreme Court.
 Senate Judiciary Committee Chairman Lindsey Graham, a Trump ally who is overseeing the process to weigh the president's forthcoming nominee to replace Ginsburg, said he expected a peaceful transition.